cockroachdb/docs/src/current/cockroachcloud/export-metrics-advanced.md

 <section class="filter-content" markdown="1" data-scope="datadog-metrics-export">

-To enable metrics export for your CockroachDB {{ site.data.products.advanced }} cluster to Datadog, you can either enable the Datadog integration in your CockroachDB {{ site.data.products.advanced }} Cloud Console, or on the command line via the [Cloud API]({% link cockroachcloud/cloud-api.md %}):
+To enable metrics export for your CockroachDB {{ site.data.products.advanced }} cluster to Datadog, you can either:

-- To enable metrics export to Datadog using the Cloud Console, follow the [Monitor CockroachDB {{ site.data.products.advanced }} with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-cloud-with-datadog) instructions.
+- Use the Cloud Console, following the [Monitor CockroachDB {{ site.data.products.cloud }} with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-cloud-with-datadog) instructions.

+OR

-- To enable metrics export to Datadog using the [Cloud API]({% link cockroachcloud/cloud-api.md %}), follow the steps below.
+- Use the [Cloud API]({% link cockroachcloud/cloud-api.md %}), following the steps below.

 1. Find your CockroachDB {{ site.data.products.advanced }} cluster ID: